Beth Rapier

 Cello

-Beth Rapier joined the Minnesota Orchestra in 1986 and served as assistant principal cello from 1991 until summer 2022, when she chose to move into the core of the cello section.
+Beth Rapier joined the Minnesota Orchestra in 1986 and served as assistant principal cello from 1991 until 2022, when she chose to move into the core of the cello section.
 She has been a featured soloist with the Orchestra in works by Haydn, David Ott and Kevin Puts, the latter being the world premiere of his Sinfonia concertante in 2006.
-Throughout her tenure with the Orchestra she has performed regularly at its Sommerfest, MacPhail and Target Atrium Chamber Music concerts.
+Throughout her tenure, she has appeared regularly at the Orchestra’s chamber music concerts.
+During the 2013-14 season, she performed as a guest with the Dallas Symphony and the Saint Paul Chamber Orchestra.

 Born into a family of distinguished musicians, Rapier began her professional career at age 16 as an apprentice with the Louisville Orchestra.
-After studying at Indiana University and in New York with Janos Starker, Fritz Magg and Timothy Eddy, she performed and taught for two seasons with the Apple Hill Chamber Players of New Hampshire.
+She holds degrees from Indiana University and the State University of New York, where she studied with Janos Starker, Fritz Magg and Timothy Eddy.
+Upon graduation, she joined the Apple Hill Chamber Players of New Hampshire for two seasons of performances throughout New England, the Midwest and California.